chandan989/P.R.I.S.M./README.md

 ---

-**P.R.I.S.M.** is a transparency layer for Gemma 4 that transforms any AI conversation from a black-box interaction into an **auditable, verifiable, trust-calibrated experience**.
-Ask it anything — medicine, law, science, history — and the Glass Box shows you the model's reasoning, verifies its claims, and tells you how confident it actually is.
+**P.R.I.S.M.** is a transparency layer for Gemma 4 that transforms high-stakes clinical AI queries from black-box interactions into **auditable, verifiable, and trust-calibrated clinical decision support**.
+Designed explicitly for medical triage and clinical professionals, the Glass Box shows the model's reasoning, verifies its diagnostic claims against medical guidelines, and exposes its authentic confidence.

-**No GPU required.
+**Zero-leak HIPAA compliant.
 Open a browser.
-Ask anything.
+Ask clinical questions.
 See the Glass Box.**

 Built for the [Gemma 4 Good Hackathon](https://www.kaggle.com/competitions/gemma-4-good-hackathon) · Tracks: **Safety & Trust** · **Health & Sciences** · **Unsloth**